cedric05/dothttp-docs/docs/extension-configuration.md

 ### Dothttp Open in Notebook

-althouth there is support notebook files, some devs want to use old `http` files for executing requests. extension suggests moving to notebook, which can be annoying. turnof those notifications via setting it to `true`
+although there is support notebook files, some devs want to use old `http` files for executing requests. extension suggests moving to notebook, which can be annoying. turnof those notifications via setting it to `true`

 config: `dothttp.conf.hideopennotebookfromfile` defaults to `false`

+### Reponse History

+The VSCode extension saves history in notebook mode, allowing users to view previously executed requests and their responses.

+Max number of requests to save is configurable via  `dothttp.conf.notebook.numofresponses` (defaults to `5`)

+### Diagnostics

+Dothttp Vscode Extension can save diagnostic information in output for debugging vscode extension.
+By default its set to false, can be enabled to share diagnostics.

+config: `dothttp.conf.diagnostics` (defaults to `false`)